 - 1. Sale - a.
 Auctions.
-Auctions will be conducted at the time and place specified in the notice for said auction.87 In addition, the auction may be conducted online via the internet.
+Auctions will be conducted at the time and place specified in the notice in accordance with subsection C below.87 Auctions are held at 12 o'clock noon each Tuesday at 465 Klinke Avenue; Memphis, Tennessee 38127 and, if deemed necessary (in the City's sole discretion), at 12 o'clock noon on specified Thursdays at 79 Flicker Street; Memphis, Tennessee 38104.
+A list of the items to be sold each week is available in the Purchasing Department, 125 North Main Street, Room 354; Memphis, Tennessee 38103 and at the Vehicle Storage Lot, 465 Klinke Avenue; Memphis, Tennessee 38127.
+In addition, the auction may be conducted online via the internet.
 The property will be sold to the highest bidder; or - b.
 Sealed bids.
 Bids will be publicly opened, and the property will be sold to the highest bidder.
 The City reserves the right to reject any and all bids considered not in its best interest. - 2.
 Transfer from one City division to another.
 Upon receipt of notice of the condemned property, the purchasing department will first attempt to transfer the property to another City division. - 3.
 Transfer to another government entity.
 By resolution or ordinance, the City may dispose of surplus property to another governmental entity by gift, sale, trade or barter.88 In addition, the City may convey or transfer personal property.
 If the receiving entity uses the property for a public purpose, and the governing body of each entity authorizes such conveyance/transfer. - 4.
 Trading in for new purchase.
 The Purchasing Agent may bargain with vendors for the trading in of condemned property as an offset or allowance on the purchase of other property, provided all vendors are given an equal opportunity to view and appraise the condemned property for such purpose.89 The Purchasing Agent must report such disposal in accordance with Section 18.5 below.